mamahoos/python-input-with-timeout/README.md

 To use the `input_with_timeout` function, simply import it from the module and call it with the desired prompt and `timeout` values.

+## Contact
+If you want to contact me you can reach me at https://t.me/mamahoos .

 ```python
 from input_with_timeout import input_with_timeout